Cybernetic-Ransomware/Animals_Healthcare_Application/kubernetes/README.md

 Sync manually from the ArgoCD UI/CLI and verify waves and hooks.
 Before enabling automation on home, pass the drift tests: `kubectl edit` a resource → diff shows drift; delete a Deployment → re-sync restores it; delete a Secret → controller re-creates it from the SealedSecret.

+### v3.5.2 rehearsal (2026-09-08)

+`v3.4.5 → v3.5.2` in-place upgrade on minikube via the `kubectl apply -n argocd --server-side --force-conflicts` command above.
+ArgoCD 3.5 is upstream-tested with Kubernetes 1.33–1.36; the minikube cluster used here runs **v1.31.0**, one minor below that matrix — the rehearsal passed regardless, but that is not an upstream-supported combination.
+Confirm the target's Kubernetes version is in 1.33–1.36 before applying this bump anywhere else (see the home-cluster note below).
+Results:

+- All seven ArgoCD components rolled to `quay.io/argoproj/argocd:v3.5.2` and returned Ready;
+  `argocd-dex-server` moved `v2.45.0 → v2.45.1` as part of the upstream manifest (not a repo change).
+The `applications.argoproj.io` CRD is unchanged (`v1alpha1` served/stored); the existing `ahc-minikube-test` Application survived the upgrade.
+- **repo-server now bundles Helm `v4.2.1`** (was Helm 3 on 3.4.x). `argocd/argo-workflows.yaml`
+  (`argo-workflows` chart `0.45.11` from `https://argoproj.github.io/argo-helm`) renders and syncs clean under Helm 4 — Application `Synced` / `Healthy`, `workflow-controller` and `server` Deployments up, and a hard refresh after settling shows **no manifest drift** from the Helm-3 → Helm-4 change. `ahc-workflows` (Git + plain manifests) also `Synced` / `Healthy`.
+- `ahc-minikube-test`: manual sync → `Synced` / `Healthy`.
+Sync-wave order preserved (`-3` config/PVC/SealedSecrets → `-2` data stores → `-1` **Sync-phase** `ahc-migrate` /
+  `couchdb-init` hooks → `0` app workloads → `1` Ingress).
+Drift detection, deleted-Deployment
+  restore-on-sync, and SealedSecret → Secret re-creation all still pass. `automated` `prune` + `selfHeal` semantics (as on `ahc-home`) verified on the auto-sync Applications.
+- **Gotcha:** a stale in-flight `.operation` left on an Application by an earlier rehearsal survives the upgrade and makes every subsequent manual sync a no-op that reports `Succeeded` while the app stays `OutOfSync` (the operation carries the old `source`/`targetRevision`).
+Clear it by re-applying the Application fresh:
+  `kubectl -n argocd delete application ahc-minikube-test --cascade=orphan` (no `resources-finalizer` → the `ahc` workloads are left running), then `kubectl apply -f argocd/ahc-minikube-test.yaml`.
+- AWS/EKS was **not** re-rehearsed (see `README-aws.md`); only the `overlays/aws` render and the
+  cost guardrails were re-checked statically.
+- **Home k3s not yet checked.** The home cluster is not bootstrapped (`overlays/home/sealed/` absent, no `home` kube-context on the workstation), so its server version could not be read.
+  Before installing/upgrading ArgoCD to v3.5.2 on home: `kubectl --context <home> version` and confirm the server is in **1.33–1.36**.
+If home k3s is older than 1.33, upgrade k3s first — do **not** put ArgoCD 3.5 on an out-of-matrix Kubernetes on the production target (minikube's 1.31 result does not transfer).

 **Testing branch code through ArgoCD (the honest path):** manifests come from the branch, but `newTag: prod` points at an image built from an older `main` — a hybrid test proves nothing.